Commodification of nature: Emissions Trading

 Emissions trading, commonly referred to as cap and trade, embodies commodification of nature in that it allows for the trade of pollution and emissions within a given limit for a specific environment.
 Rather than simply outright prohibiting or allowing pollution and other various negative externalities, cap and trade essentially permits members of an industry to buy and sell units of emission with a maximum set for the industry as a whole.

 While there are various outlooks on whether emissions trading is effective in cutting emissions or pollution, it is pertinent to understand that this concept takes a company or individual's emissions and presents them as something that can be bought or sold on a specialized market.

 Drinking Water

 As capitalism has spread in leaps and bounds, so too has its reach on previously universal resources; one such resource is drinking water.
-As more and more people struggle to find access to clean water, a major economic industry has formed in response, striving to provide this resource to consumers.

 Water, a fundamental resource to human survival, now is a multibillion-dollar industry.
 Essentially what this means is that something that used to be completely free and public has been taken and turned into a privatized service.
 One modern example of water commodification is the current conflict going on in Flint, Michigan.